White & Purple Widows Strain

 White Widow THC and CBD Levels

 Making edibles is very easy.
-Simply decarboxylate your weed first, then mix it with a fat or an oil.
-You can also use your leftover buds from your vaporiser, known as already vaped bud.
-This is actually perfectly decarbed weed.
+Simply decarboxylate your weed first, then mix it with a fat or oil.
+You can also use your leftover buds from your vaporizer, known as already vaped bud or AVP.
+This is actually perfectly decarbed weed and is ready to go for your edible adventure.

 Glistening trichomes on this White Widow flower.
 Photo: @christoffegardens